 - c.
 Products against Rattus norvegicus and Rattus rattus shall only be authorised for use indoors or in and around buildings. - d.
 Products containing against Mus musculus shall only be authorised for use indoors. - e.
-Products shall not be authorised for use in permanent or pulse baiting treatments. - f.
-Persons making products available on the market shall ensure that the products are accompanied by information on the risks associated with anticoagulant rodenticides in general, measures to limit their use to the minimum necessary and appropriate precautionary steps to be taken. - g.
-Products in the form of loose bait formulations, such as grain or pellets, shall only be authorised in formulations that are supplied in sachets or other packaging to reduce exposure to humans and the environment.
+Products shall not be authorised for use as a permanent bait or in pulse baiting treatments. - f.
+Persons making products available on the market shall ensure that the products are accompanied by information on the risks associated with anticoagulant rodenticides in general, measures to limit their use to the minimum necessary and appropriate precautionary steps to be taken\. - g.
+Persons making products available on the market for the general public shall make sure that the products are supplied with information, other than the leaflet referred to in point e, on the risks associated with these products, on measures to limit their use to the minimum necessary and on appropriate precautionary steps to be taken.